 Once complete, it’s important to mark the PO as closed and the invoice as paid.

-Vendors “accept” a purchase order by telling the buyer that they can fulfill the order.
-Vendors can “reject” a purchase order by telling the buyer that the order cannot be completed.
+Vendors ‘accept’ a purchase order by telling the buyer that they can fulfill the order.
+Vendors can ‘reject’ a purchase order by telling the buyer that they cannot complete the order.

 Alternatively, if Request for Quotation (RFQ) is part of the process, the vendor can simply not accept the RFQ to indicate that they cannot fulfill the order.

 If you’re using paper-based POs, you’re creating more work for yourself than you need to.
-And you’re opening yourself up to a range of potential errors that can easily be avoided by switching to electronic POs.
+You also open yourself up to a range of potential errors, all of which are avoided with electronic POs.